truecharts/public/charts/enterprise/authelia/docs/Setup-Guide.md

+---
-# Authelia + LLDAP + Traefik ForwardAuth Setup guide
+title: Authelia + LLDAP + Traefik ForwardAuth Setup guide
+---

 This quick guide should take you through the steps necessary to setup `Authelia` as your `forwardAuth` for `Traefik`.
 We'll be using `LLDAP` as the backend for `Authelia` since it's lightweight and simple enough for most users.
 A more complete video is available on our YouTube Channel